This page describes production limits for Cloud Spanner.

 As your use of Cloud Spanner expands over time, your quotas can increase accordingly.
 If you expect a notable upcoming increase in usage, you should make your request a few days in advance to ensure your quotas are adequately sized.

-On the Quotas page, select Cloud Spanner API in the Service dropdown list.
+Select Cloud Spanner API in the Service dropdown list.

 If you do not see Cloud Spanner API, the Cloud Spanner API has not been enabled.